CodeByZach/sublime_bracket_highlighter/docs/src/markdown/customize.md

 ## Swap Brackets Plugin Settings

-Swappable brackets for a given language can be defined in `bh_swapping.sublime-settings`.
+Swappable brackets for a given language can be defined in `BracketHighlighter_swapping.sublime-settings`.
 Swap rules are found under the key `swapping` where `swapping` is an array of language swap rules.

 ```js
     "swapping": [